-Policy: Major Service Changes Number: 707

-Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution Effective Date: 05/16/17 Page 2 of 3
+Policy: Major Service Changes Number: 707 Authority by th eneral Manager under a Delegation of ne Board of Directors in Resolution October 25, 2001.
+Effective Date: 05/16/17 Page 2 of 3

-#01-16, dated October 25, 2001.

 - b.
 15 percent or more of a route's frequency of the service (defined as the average hourly frequency throughout one service day for local fixed routes and as daily round trips for regional express routes) on a daily basis for the day of the week for which a change is made or; - c.
-15 percent in the span (hours) of a route's revenue service (defined as the time between the first served stop of the day and the last stop), on a daily basis for the day of the week for which a change is made; - 2.
-A transit route split where either of the new routes meet any of the above thresholds when compared to the corresponding piece of the former route. - A new transit route is established.
+15 percent in the span (hours) of a route's revenue service (defined as the time between the first served stop of the day and the last stop), on a daily basis for the day of the week for which a change is made; - A transit route split where either of the new routes meet any of the above thresholds when compared to the corresponding piece of the former route. - A new transit route is established.